sb2nov/mac-setup/VisualStudioCode/README.md

 Format all SQL files with this formatter https://marketplace.visualstudio.com/items?itemName=bradymholt.pgformatter

-## Optional extentions to consider:
+## Optional extentions to consider

 ### GitLens